When Kupo was just six months old, he contracted something that started as a little cough.

-The x-rays were done and nothing serious was found.
+The x-rays were done and revealed nothing of note.

 This gave us a temporary relief; it was great to have something positive about this situation.
-We took the new medication and agreed to give it another 2 weeks.
+We took the new medication and agreed to give it another two weeks.

-After another 2 weeks, the cough was much much worse, and Kupo started to cough up large amounts of phlegm.
+After another two weeks, the cough was much worse, and Kupo started to cough up large amounts of phlegm.